haraphat01/haraphat01/README.md

-### Hi there, I'm a Software Developer, with both frontend and backend skills.
+### Hi there, I'm a Full-stack Developer.
 I would love to sharpen my front-end skill, that's why I decided to focus on the frontend presently.
 I'm available to work with any amazing company, that has a keen interest in developing junior developers. 👋